Ideal Submodules versus Ternary Ideals versus Linking Ideals: Ideals and maps

-\bob Generalized homomorphisms $E\rightarrow F$ correspond one-to-one with blockwise homomorphisms between the linking algebras, in a way not dissimilar as ideals in $\cB$ correspond to ideals in the linking algebra of $E$ in the first part of the supplement in Section \ref{zero}.
+\bob Generalized homomorphisms $E\rightarrow F$ correspond one-to-one with blockwise homomorphisms between the linking algebras, in a way not dissimilar to how ideals in $\cB$ correspond to ideals in the linking algebra of $E$ in Proposition \ref{extRCprop}\eqref{RC1}.
 However, while the \nbd{11}corner $I$ alone determines the ideal in the linking algebra, for homomorphisms between the linking algebras, we need to know the \nbd{11}corner $\vp$ and the \nbd{21}corner $u$ of $\Phi$.
 Given only $\vp$, there need not even exist a \nbd{\vp}isometry $u$ for given $E$ and $F$, hence, no $\Phi$; see \cite{Ske06c} for more details.
-This applies also to the reduced linking algebras, in the second part of the supplement the Conditions (b) and (c) that refer to the diagonal corners, have no counterpart for homomorphisms.
+Also for the reduced linking algebras, Conditions \eqref{RC2b} and \eqref{RC2c} in Proposition \ref{extRCprop}\eqref{RC1} that refer to the diagonal corners in Proposition \ref{extRCprop}\eqref{RC1}, have no counterpart for homomorphisms.
 But we do have a one-to-one correspondence between ternary homomorphisms and blockwise homomorphisms between the reduced linking algebras. \eob